chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         ```

-1. Copy the backup folder to boostrapped Automate node of Automate HA using the following command:
+1. Copy the backup folder to bootstrapped Automate node of Automate HA using the following command:

     ```bash
     scp -i </path/to/key> -r </path/to/backup-file> <user>@<host>:/home/<user>